 How About Some Examples?

 John Paulson managed a hedge fund during the 2007 real estate crash.
-He predicted this crash through trading and made his fund $15 billion dollars and made himself $3.7 billion.
-Paulson was not focused on holding onto stock for long term.
+He predicted this crash through trading and made his fund 15 billion dollars and made himself $3.7 billion.
+Paulson was not focused on holding onto the stock for the long term.
 Paulson was focused on a specific direction in price and trading the opportunity.